learn-co-curriculum/dsc-node-centrality/README.md

 ## Summary

-In this lesson you investigated concepts of centrality in networks.
-Specifically, you took a look at four measures of centrality: degree, closeness, betweenness and eigenvector centrality.
+In this lesson you investigated the concept of centrality in networks.
+Specifically, you took a look at four measures of centrality: degree, closeness, betweenness, and eigenvector centrality.
 From here, you'll further investigate these concepts and their interpretation in the context of a real world social network.